euc-oss/euc-samples/Horizon-Samples/Omnissa.Hv.Helper/README.md

-# VMware.Hv.Helper Powershell Module
+# Omnissa.Horizon.Helper Powershell Module
 <!-- Summary Start -->
-This powershell modules extends the capabilities provided by the `VMware.VimAutomation.HorizonView` module.
+This powershell modules extends the capabilities provided by the `Omnissa.VimAutomation.HorizonView` module.
 It can Add, create New, Get, Set, Start and Remove Global, Farm and Pool settings.
 <!-- Summary End -->

 ## Prerequisites/Steps to use this module

 1. This module only works for Horizon product E.g. Horizon 7.0.2 and later.
 2. Install the latest version of Powershell, PowerCLI(6.5) or (later version via psgallery).
-3. Import HorizonView module by running: Import-Module VMware.VimAutomation.HorizonView.
+3. Import HorizonView module by running: Import-Module Omnissa.VimAutomation.HorizonView.
-4. Import "VMware.Hv.Helper" module by running: Import-Module -Name "location of this module" or Get-Module -ListAvailable 'VMware.Hv.Helper' | Import-Module.
+4. Import "Omnissa.Horizon.Helper" module by running: Import-Module -Name "location of this module" or Get-Module -ListAvailable 'Omnissa.Horizon.Helper' | Import-Module.
-5. Get-Command -Module "This module Name" to list all available functions or Get-Command -Module 'VMware.Hv.Helper'.
+5. Get-Command -Module "This module Name" to list all available functions or Get-Command -Module 'Omnissa.Horizon.Helper'.

 ## Documentation